The Silent Lad: Air Pollution

 As air pollution poses a serious threat to human health, there is an urgent need for sustainable measures to reduce air pollution in the region.

 In addition to chronic cough, shortness of breath, sore throat, and chest tightness, patients also complain of anxiety, confusion, and irritability.
 This pollution is a serious problem that must be solved as soon as possible.
 Every winter bad weather falls to a bad level and there is much discussion but no definitive study.
-All hopes are from
+All hopes are from the government.

 Carefully monitoring all air quality standards and making efforts to prevent deterioration of air quality in the region, falls under GRAP "Severe Air Quality (AQI 450 in Delhi) Phase 4 with immediate effect across the National Capital Region".